Table Mountain is Cape Town’s dominant geological feature. It towers almost exactly one kilometer above the city.

 This was my third exploration of the day.
-Following the Robben island tour in the morning and then a tour of Cape Town sights, my guide dropped me at the Tafelberg Road trailhead a short drive past the cable car station.
+Following the Robben island tour in the morning and then a tour of Cape Town sights, my guide dropped me at the Tafelberg Road trailhead a short drive past the lower cable car station.

 The Platteklip Gorge trail is the shortest and fastest route to the top.
 That also means it is the steepest trail although it is not rated as particularly difficult.
 On this trail it takes about 2.5 hours to reach the plateau at the summit and traverse to the cable car station.
 Those who are extremely physically fit can do it in less than half that time.
 It was a spectacular day, and I was in no hurry stopping several times to rest and enjoy the views.

 The trail is made of stones from the surrounding terrain that have been used to create seemingly endless stone steps.
 The steps on this trail reminded me (not a fond memory by the way) of the Phedi to Dhampus section of the Annapurna Trail in Nepal.